 - home care workers working for a registered home care agency

 Search for childcare

 Search our Family Information Directory to find childcare providers who can offer the scheme.
-You can filter your search by those offering free early education and childcare.
+You can filter your search by those offering funded early education and childcare.

 You can't use the funding with a childcare provider if they're your child's relative.
 Relative means the child's:

 - aunt or uncle